-logical record length control character type The starting address is the 1130 core storage address of the block of data being received from the operating system.
+Data characters are packed 2 characters per 1130 word.
+The blocks start on a word boundary, but they end in the middle of a word if they contain an odd number of characters. starting address The starting address is the 1130 core storage address of the block of data being received from the operating system.
 This address has the following format: the 15 leftmost bits are the core storage address, and the rightmost bit indicates whether the data starts in the first 8 bits or the second 8 bits of the first word at that location.
-Zero indicates that data begins in bit zero at the starting address; one indicates that data begins in bit 7 at the starting address.

-This is the ending address plus one of the data block being received from the operating system.
-The format of the ending address is the same as the starting address.

-When fixed length records are being passed, this word contains the length of logical records.
-If variable or undefined records are being passed, this word is zero.

-This is a code that indicates the type of control characters being used.

-0-No control characters

-- 1-IBM System/360 machine code - 2-ASA code
+Zero indicates that data begins in bit zero at the starting address; one indicates that data begins in bit 7 at the starting address. ending address This is the ending address plus one of the data block being received from the operating system.
+The format of the ending address is the same as the starting address. logical record length When fixed length records are being passed, this word contains the length of logical records.
+If variable or undefined records are being passed, this word is zero. control character This is a code that indicates the type of control characters being used. type 0-No control characters 1-IBM System/360 machine code 2-ASA code record format

-record format